work in nursery facilities or at customer location planting, cultivating, harvesting, and transplanting trees, shrubs, or plants.

 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-You can read more about what do Nursery Workers do here.
+Find out more about what Nursery Workers do at work.